2020 Update: Stocking fillers for the adventurer in your life - gift ideas for hikers this Christmas

 Buy it from our official expedition partners at Base Camp Foods, along with any other of their huge range of food, eating, cooking and other backpacking gear, and benefit from an exclusive 10% discount for our readers.
 Use code AJSPAIN10 at checkout.

 Wacaco Minipresso - why let the camper in your life go without their luxuries?
 We know we love a good cup of coffee in the morning and being out in the wilderness or on a mountainside should be no exception.
-We've been using the Minipresso for nearly two years, having received it for Christmas ourselves, and it's still a favourite ever gift.
+We've been using the Minipresso for nearly over 3 years, having received it for Christmas ourselves, and it's still a favourite ever gift.
+Read our full review for more.

 Deuce of Spades - everyone who has spent time in nature has had to answer a call of nature.
 Very literally.
 Leave No Trace is a central part of our attitude towards how we treat the outdoors here at Adventurous Journeys Spain and so, when we need to, ahem, attend to business, we dig a cat hole.
 Hiking poles, boots, tent pegs, sticks and rocks are all rubbish at digging.
 We know, we tried.